 Friday night after the Opening Session will be a Meet and Greet.
 Fellowship with Circle K’ers across the state, and make friendships that will last a lifetime.

-Club presidents, vice presidents, secretaries, and treasurers will receive training the Saturday morning of convention.
+Club presidents, vice presidents, secretaries, and treasurers will receive training the Saturday afternoon of convention.
 Join the District Board as they show you how to lead your club into a successful year of service, leadership, and fellowship.

 What to Wear